dev-dull/PiIB-Manager/README.md

     1. Power supply (for getting started)
     1. Keyboard + Mouse (for getting started)
     1. Micro SD card (for OS)
-1. Auvidea B102 HDMI to CSI-2 Bridge (get the 101 if you're _not_ using a Pi Zero.
-Do _*NOT*_ combine the Pi Zero, the B101, and the official Pi camera adaptor ribbon cable)
+1. Auvidea B102 HDMI to CSI-2 Bridge
 1. Breadboard jumper cables (other wiring could work, but the tips will come in helpful here.
 1. HDMI cables
 1. Micro USB to USB A cable